Firmxn/wp_archeus_booking/readme.txt

 === Archeus Booking System ===
 Contributors: ArcheusCatalyst
-Tags: booking, appointments, calendar, reservations, scheduling Requires at least: 5.0
+Tags: booking, appointments, calendar, reservations, scheduling, forms Requires at least: 5.0
 Tested up to: 6.3
 Requires PHP: 7.0
-Stable tag: 1.0.5
+Stable tag: 1.0.0
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-A comprehensive booking system plugin for WordPress developed by Archeus Catalyst that allows users to book appointments and manage reservations.
+A comprehensive booking system plugin for WordPress developed by Archeus Catalyst that allows users to create custom booking flows, manage appointments, and handle reservations with advanced form builder and calendar features.

 == Description ==

 Archeus Booking System is a comprehensive and easy-to-use WordPress plugin developed by Archeus Catalyst that provides advanced booking functionality for your website.
-It allows visitors to submit booking requests, which can be managed through the WordPress admin panel.
+It features a powerful form builder, flexible booking flows, service management, time slot configuration, and complete booking management system.

 Features:
+* **Custom Form Builder**: Create dynamic booking forms with various field types (text, email, number, date, time, select, textarea, file upload)
-* Custom booking form with multiple fields
+* **Booking Flow Management**: Build custom booking flows with multiple sections (forms, services, time slots, confirmation)
-* Calendar integration for date selection
-* Admin panel for managing bookings
+* **Service Management**: Manage different services with pricing, duration, and availability settings
+* **Time Slot Management**: Configure available time slots with customizable durations
+* **Calendar Integration**: Full calendar system with availability management and color-coded status indicators
+* **Auto-Detection**: Smart field detection for customer_name and customer_email with automatic required validation
+* **Email System**: Customizable email templates for customer confirmations, admin notifications, and status change emails
-* Email notifications for booking confirmations
+* **Admin Panel**: Comprehensive admin interface for managing all aspects of the booking system
-* Shortcode support for easy integration
-* Responsive design
+* **Shortcode Support**: Easy integration with [archeus_booking id="<flow_id>"] and [archeus_booking_calendar]
+* **Responsive Design**: Mobile-friendly interface for both admin and frontend
+* **Status Management**: Complete booking status tracking (pending, approved, rejected, completed, cancelled)

 == Installation ==

-1. Upload the `booking-plugin` folder to the `/wp-content/plugins/` directory
+1. Upload the `archeus-booking` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Configure your booking system:
+   - Create Services under Bookings > Service Management
+   - Set up Time Slots under Bookings > Time Slot Management
+   - Create Booking Forms under Bookings > Booking Forms
+   - Build Booking Flows under Bookings > Booking Flow Management
-3. Create a Booking Flow in the admin, then use the shortcode [archeus_booking id="<flow_id>"] on a page or post
+4. Use the shortcode [archeus_booking id="<flow_id>"] on any page or post to display your booking flow
+5. Display availability calendar with [archeus_booking_calendar] shortcode
-4. Manage bookings through the 'Bookings' menu in the WordPress admin panel
+6. Manage all bookings through the 'Bookings' dashboard in WordPress admin panel

 == Frequently Asked Questions ==

-= How do I add the booking flow to my site? =
+= How do I create a booking flow? =

-Create a flow under Bookings > Booking Flow, then embed it using [archeus_booking id="<flow_id>"] on a page or post.

-= Can I customize the form fields? =

-Yes, the plugin allows for customization of form fields through the admin panel.

-= Does the plugin include a calendar? =

-Yes, the plugin includes a date selection calendar for bookings.
+Go to Bookings > Booking Flow Management and create a new flow.
+You can add multiple sections including forms, services, time slots, and confirmation pages.
+Each flow generates a unique shortcode for embedding.

-= Can I customize the form fields? =
+= How does the form builder work? =

-Yes.
-Add a “Form” section to your Booking Flow and configure its fields under Bookings > Booking Forms.
+The form builder allows you to create custom fields with various types (text, email, number, date, time, select, textarea, file upload).
+The system automatically detects customer_name and customer_email fields and makes them required.

-= Can I display an availability calendar on my site? =
+= Can I manage multiple services? =

 Yes!
+Use Service Management to create different services with specific pricing, duration, and availability settings.
+Each service can be assigned different time slots.

+= How do time slots work? =

+Time Slot Management allows you to configure available booking times with customizable durations.
+You can set different time slots for different days and services.

+= What email notifications are available? =

+The system includes customizable email templates for:
+- Customer confirmation emails
+- Admin notification emails
+- Status change emails (when booking status is updated)

+= Can I display an availability calendar? =

-Use the [archeus_booking_calendar] shortcode to display an availability calendar on any page or post.
+Yes!
+Use the [archeus_booking_calendar] shortcode to display an availability calendar.
+The calendar shows:
-The calendar shows availability based on your settings in the admin panel, with different colors indicating:
 - Green: Available dates
 - Red: Fully booked dates
 - Yellow: Holiday/unavailable dates
-- Light blue: Limited availability (some slots filled)
+- Light blue: Limited availability

-= How do I manage calendar availability? =
+= How do I manage bookings? =

-Go to Bookings > Calendar in your WordPress admin panel to set availability for individual dates or date ranges.
+All bookings can be managed through the main Bookings dashboard where you can view, approve, reject, or cancel bookings.
+The system also provides filtering by status and booking flow.

 == Changelog ==

 = 1.0.0 =
-* Initial release
+* Initial stable release
-* Added availability calendar feature with color-coded status indicators
-* Added admin panel for managing calendar availability
+* Complete booking system with form builder, flow management, and admin interface
+* Service management with pricing and duration configuration
+* Time slot management with customizable booking periods
+* Advanced form builder with multiple field types and auto-detection
+* Email notification system with customizable templates
+* Calendar integration with availability management
+* Status management system for complete booking lifecycle
-* Added [archeus_booking_calendar] shortcode for displaying calendar on frontend
+* Responsive design for both admin and frontend interfaces
+* Shortcode support for easy integration
+* Auto-detection of customer_name and customer_email fields with required validation